Planar triangulations, bridgeless planar maps and Tamari intervals: Bijections to other combinatorial structures

 We now define the following bijection $\textrm{Ctr}$ from $\mathcal{RS}_n$ to $\mathcal{S}_n$: let $R \in \mathcal{RS}_n$, we delete all leaves in $R$ and move their labels to their parent while adding $1$ to labels to obtain $\textrm{Ctr}(R)$.
 This transformation is well-defined, since leaves and internal nodes in trees in $\mathcal{RS}_n$ are in one-to-one correspondence.
 It is also clear that $\textrm{Ctr}$ is invertible, and the inverse $\textrm{Ctr}$ is given by adding a leaf to each node as the first child, then move the labels on nodes to the leaves while subtracting $1$.
 We have the following proposition.

 \begin{prop} The transformation $\textrm{Ctr}$ is a bijection between $\mathcal{S}_n$ and $\mathcal{RS}_n$. \end{prop} \begin{proof} Let $S$ be a tree with labels on all nodes and $R$ a tree with only labels on leaves such that $S=\textrm{Ctr}(R)$.
 We only need to show that $R \in \mathcal{RS}_n$ if and only if $S \in \mathcal{S}_n$.
 The proof consists of comparing the conditions of sticky trees and of decorated trees under the transformation $\textrm{Ctr}$.
 From the definition of $\textrm{Ctr}$, the tree $S$ satisfies Conditions~(1) of sticky trees if and only if $R$ satisfies Conditions~(1') of decorated trees.
 For Condition~(2) and (2'), we only need to observe that the certificate node of a node $u$ in $S$ is exactly the parent of the certificate leaf of the corresponding node $u'$ in $R$.
-For Condition~(3) and (3'), we observe that labels are incremented $1$ from $R$ to $S$, thus the two conditions are equivalent. \end{proof}
+For Condition~(3) and (3'), we observe that (3') is a condition on a sub-tree rooted at $u$, which is a child of $t$, a node of depth $d$.
+Therefore, in $R$, we are dealing with labels $d$ in a sub-tree of depth $d+1$, while in $S$ it is labels $d$ in a sub-tree of depth $d$.
+Since labels are incremented by $1$ from $R$ to $S$, the two conditions are equivalent. \end{proof}

 As we observed in the proof of Proposition~\ref{prop:contract-sticky}, we have the following property of certificates of both sticky trees and decorated trees in $\mathcal{RS}_n$.

 \begin{prop} Let $S$ be a sticky tree and $R=\textrm{Ctr}(S)$ its corresponding decorated tree.
 Suppose that $f$ is the certificate of an internal node $u$ in $R$, and the internal node $v$ is the parent of $f$.
 Let $u'$, $v'$ be the nodes corresponding to $u$ and $v$ in $S$.
 Then $v'$ is the certificate of $u'$. \end{prop}